TosoBoso/Kopano4s/README.md

 ## Intro
 Kopano is an open e-mail and groupware platform that can be used as an alternative for MS Exchange.
 It comes via Docker using pre-packaged binaries (e.g. Debian/Ubuntu DPKG) to ease installation.
 With Webmeetings and Mattermost Kopano enters into Unified Communications.

-Kopano4S is available as free Community edition based on nightly builds or as Supported edition which reuires as subscriptoon serial-number (SNR).
+Kopano4S is available as free Community edition based on nightly builds or as Supported edition taht is fully tested and less-rsiky to use, which reuires as subscripton serial-number (SNR).
 A project overview incl.
 FAQ's, installation, migration advise, screenshots etc are found on [Z-Hub.io](https://wiki.z-hub.io/display/K4S).
 ## Structure
 This repository reflects the Synology Package files [SPK](https://www.synology.com/en-global/knowledgebase/DSM/tutorial/Service_Application/How_to_install_applications_with_Package_Center) hosted on the the [Community Package Hub](https://www.cphub.net/?p=k4s) with Synology and [Docker](https://hub.docker.com/r/tosoboso/) specific components.